mattwatsoncodes/restrict-content-by-role/readme.txt

 === Restrict Content by Role ===
 Contributors: mkdo, mwtsn
 Donate link:
-Tags: restrict, restrict content, lockdown, lockdown content, pages, lockdown pages, management, manage pages, manage user roles, manage users, manage roles, user, roles, permissions, manage page permissions, manage content permissions, manage permissions, manage sub page permissions
-Requires at least: 4.4
+Tags: restrict, lockdown, manage, content, user Requires at least: 4.4
 Tested up to: 4.5
-Stable tag: 3.5.1
+Stable tag: 3.5.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Restrict users with certain User Roles from accessing content and sub-content, both publicly and the WordPress Dashboard (wp-admin).

 == Description ==

 If you have a WordPress website with multiple users and several User Roles defined, and you wish to prevent certain User Roles from accessing certain pieces of content (and sub-content) both publicly and within `wp-admin`, then this plugin is for you.

+__NOTICE:__ We are actively developing 'Restrict content by...' which will eventually replace this plugin with something that works better, and will do so much more.

 The plugin provides the following functionality: